kirkjerk/Blog/README.md

-## Getting your post live
+## Getting your post published

-To get your post live, simply make a branch, create a pull request and then get it merged.
-Netlify will automatically pick up on new commits into master and deploy them.
-Any new content must be approved by @stodesca github will enforce this automatically with its codeowner system.
+To get a new post published on the live site, submit a pull request from your fork.
+(Any new content must be approved by @stodesca - github will enforce this automatically with its codeowner system.)
+Netlify will automatically pick up approved commits to master and deploy them to the blog's public website.

 ## Editing the code